 Habeas Petitions: A writ of habeas corpus (meaning "to produce the body") is a court order that allows imprisoned people or those acting on their behalf to challenge the reasons for their imprisonment.
 This requires filing a petition demonstrating that the defendant was imprisoned unlawfully; therefore, continuing to hold them would be illegal.
 A habeas petition can be based on legal or factual errors.

 State and Federal Criminal Appeals: All citizens of the United States have a right to appeal their criminal case if you feel their conviction was due to a significant error in their original trial.
 Most appeals are decided in the Georgia Court of Appeals.
-However, capital cases are always appealed at the federal level, in the Supreme Court.
+However, capital cases are always appealed at the federal level, in the federal appellate court.
 In most cases, the appeal will be tried by a panel of three judges, although some cases call for a larger panel of judges - this is known as an en banc hearing.

 In most cases, the appellate court will have the final word on your case, unless it sends the case back to the trial court for additional proceedings, or the parties ask the Supreme Court to review the case.
 This is why you want an experienced criminal defense lawyer on your side during the process.Which Court Will be Hearing Your Appeal?